l-io-n/AI-Resources/Research and Testing/Simple Context 2 Guide.md

 Each emoji represents a different field where you can add details about the entry.
 The most common fields are `MAIN`, `SEEN`, `HEARD`, and `TOPIC`.
 Note that not all entry types have all of these fields.
 <br />Let's go over each of these:
-* 📑 `MAIN` describes the absolute basics of your entry.
+* `📑 MAIN` describes the absolute basics of your entry.
 If it is a character, it might include gender, race, height, etc. This always appears alongside any mention of the entry's label.
 Comparible to the Zaltys format `DESC` category.
-* 👁 `SEEN` captures the appearance of your entry: A character's eyes or hair, a location's hills or structures, etc. This triggers when an entry has been seen by a character or when its visual features have been noted in the story.
+* `👁️ SEEN` captures the appearance of your entry: A character's eyes or hair, a location's hills or structures, etc. This triggers when an entry has been seen by a character or when its visual features have been noted in the story.
 Comparible to the Zaltys format `APPEAR` category.
-* 🔉 `HEARD` involves how an entry sounds but also how it acts.
+* `🔉 HEARD` involves how an entry sounds but also how it acts.
 This is triggered when an entry has made a sound or spoken a line and is comparible to the Zaltys format `MIND` category.
-* 💬 `TOPIC` is for any other details that either don't fit in the previous fields or are too broad to single out into just one, such as history or favorite food.
+* `💬 TOPIC` is for any other details that either don't fit in the previous fields or are too broad to single out into just one, such as history or favorite food.
 Triggered when an entry has been referenced and is comparible to the Zaltys format `SUMMARY` category.